Conditions for local transformations between sets of quantum states: LOCC transformations between sets of pure states

-The proof of $\left(c\right)$ follows from the fact that the distinguishability of given set of states cannot increase under a deterministic quantum operation, LOCC or otherwise.
-In other words, the ensemble $S_{\psi,\bm{p}}$ cannot be less distinguishable than $S_{\phi,\bm{p}}$ for any probability distribution $\bm{p}$.
-Hence, (\ref{D-inequality}) must be satisfied for any well-defined measure of distinguishability $\bm{D}$. \end{proof} Let us now look at the implications of $\left(a\right)$, $\left(b\right)$, and $\left(c\right)$.
+To prove $\left(c\right)$, once again first note that $S_{\text{\ensuremath{\psi}}}\rightarrow S_{\phi}$ by a deterministic LOCC.
+The proof then follows from the fact that the distinguishability of given set of states cannot increase under a deterministic quantum operation, LOCC or otherwise.
+In other words, the ensemble $S_{\psi,\bm{p}}$ cannot be less distinguishable than $S_{\phi,\bm{p}}$ for any given probability distribution $\bm{p}$.
+Hence, (\ref{D-inequality}) must be satisfied for any well-defined measure of distinguishability $\bm{D}$ and all $\bm{p}$. \end{proof} Let us now look at the implications of $\left(a\right)$, $\left(b\right)$, and $\left(c\right)$.
 Specifically, we would like to know whether they are independent of each other and what possible relations exist between them.
 These questions are better answered by considering sets of input-output pairs that satisfy each of them. \begin{prop} Let $S_{a}$, $S_{b}$, and $S_{c}$ denote the sets of all input-output pairs satisfying conditions $\left(a\right)$, $\left(b\right)$, and $\left(c\right)$, respectively.
-The following relations
+The relations